adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 2\.
 Backend Fix (Zod Validation in tRPC Schema)

-We added a dedicated dateOfBirthSchema that mirrors the frontend checks and also protects the API from direct misuse or bypassing the UI.
+I added a dedicated dateOfBirthSchema that mirrors the frontend checks and also protects the API from direct misuse or bypassing the UI.

 New Zod schema:
 ```